Jtobyy/e-commerce-API-boilerplate/README.md

-# Scalable API Application with Django
+# Layo's backend API Application with Django

 ## Business Requirements
 At the very least, we want to keep record of our clients that visited our sites to purchase a particular product.
 In respect to this we want a table too that stores client login details, orders history and payment history.